devilbox/docker-php-fpm/README.md

 The **work** Docker image has many common tools already installed which on one hand increases its image size, but on the other hand removes the necessity to install those tools locally.

 You want to use tools such as `git`, `drush`, `composer`, `npm`, `eslint`, `phpcs` as well as many others, simply do it directly inside the container.
-As all Docker images are auto-built every night by travis-ci it is assured that you are always at the latest version of your favorite dev tool.
+As all Docker images are auto-built every night by GitHub Actions it is assured that you are always at the latest version of your favorite dev tool.

 #### What tools can you expect